Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Fault tolerance
 - Privacy

 **Explanation:**
-"Privacy" is correct.
+Privacy is correct.
 Privacy is not a Trusted Advisor focus area.
-"Performance," "Security," and "Fault tolerance" are all focus areas.
+Performance, Security, and Fault tolerance are all focus areas.

 ---